haywah27/Command-Line-README-Generator/README.md

 A user needs to access the README questions by invoking the index.js file in an integrated terminal.
 Using an integrated terminal, input “node index.js” and follow the prompt messages.

 ## License
-This is free and unencumbered software released into the public domain through the [The Unlicense](http://unlicense.org/)
+This is free and unencumbered software released into the public domain through [The Unlicense](http://unlicense.org/)

 ## Contributing
 Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: